Cloud-CV/EvalAI/docs/pull_request.md

 # Pull Request

-To contribute for CloudCV in EvalAI is a facile task.
-Please follow these steps in order to get started :-)
+Contributing to EvalAI is a facile task.
+Please follow these steps in order to get started.

 **Step 1 : Fork**